MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 Depth is in meters where negative numbers are below the surface.

-x, y, and yaw are speeds in the x, y, and yaw DoFs the same as in `GLOBAL` mode.
+x, y, and yaw_spd are x, y, and yaw_spd just as in global mode.

 This message will be acknowledged with no data.
 Note that if the IMU or depth sensor is not working properly, this command will be acknowledged with the "Invalid Command" error code. *This can occur if the axis config of the IMU is changed immediately before issuing this command.*